AdamSanyo88/adamonfire/net-worth.md

 <body>
   <div class="container py-4">
     <div class="d-flex justify-content-between align-items-center mb-4">
-      <h1 class="h3 m-0">Net Worth & Percentile Calculator</h1>
-	  <p>This calculator shows you how wealthy your household was at the end of 2024.
-The percentiles are created using the 2023 data collected by the Hungarian Central Bank (MNB) and modified to match the estimated wealth increase between 2023 and 2024.</p>
+	  <p>This calculator shows you how wealthy your household was at the end of 2024 compared to all household in Hungary.
+The percentiles are created using the 2023 data collected by the Hungarian Central Bank (MNB) and modified to match the estimated wealth increase between 2023 and 2024.
+The calculation takes into account the value of your primary residence, so include that as well.
+All calculations are made in euro.</p>
     </div>

     <div class="row">